TritonVM/triton-vm/specification/arithmetization.md

 ### Hash Coprocessor Table

-The processor has 16 auxiliary registers.
+The instruction `hash` hashes the OpStack's 12 top-most elements in one cycle.
-The instruction `xlix` applies the Rescue-XLIX permutation to them in one cycle.
+What happens in the background is that the registers `st0` through `st11` are copied to the hash coprocessor and are padded with four zeros.
-What happens in the background is that the auxiliary registers are copied to the hash coprocessor, which then runs 7 the rounds of the Rescue-XLIX, and then copies the 16 values back.
+Then, the Coprocessor runs the 7 rounds of Rescue-XLIX, and copies the result's first 6 values back to the OpStack.
 This single-cycle hashing instruction is enabled by a Hash Table of 17 columns – one extra to indicate round index.

 **Boundary Constraints**